EspressoSystems/sequencer-example-l2/README.md

     docker compose pull
     docker compose up -d --wait

-Once that is finished deploy the example rollup, from the the root of this repo run
+Once that is finished deploy the example rollup, from the root of this repo run

     docker compose pull